Azure/azure-osconfig/docs/architecture.md

 The OSConfig Agent is a thin client running as a daemon (Linux background service) and it's implementing the following adapters: a Watcher for the Reported Configuration/Desired Configuration (RC/DC), a Watcher for GitOps and a PnP Agent for [IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/).

-The Agent communicates with the OSConfig Management Platform over the Management Platform Interface (MPI) REST API.
+The OSConfig Agent communicates with the OSConfig Management Platform over the Management Platform Interface (MPI) REST API.

 <img src="assets/agent.png" alt="OSConfig Agent" width=50%/>

-The Agent is completely decoupled from the Platform and the Modules.
-A new Module can be installed, and, optionally, PnP interface(s) published as part of the OSConfig Model and that will be enough to make OSConfig use it, without the need to recompile the Agent or the Platform.
+The agent is completely decoupled from the platform and the modules.
+A new module can be installed, and, optionally, PnP interface(s) published as part of the OSConfig Model and that will be enough to make OSConfig use it, without the need to recompile the agent or the platform.

 ## 3.2.
 RC/DC Watcher

-The RC/DC Watcher monitors the Desired Configuration (DC) file and acts on file changes detected there by making MpiSetDesired calls to the Management Platform.
-The Watcher also makes periodic MpiGetReported calls to the Management Platform, updating the Reported Configuration (RC) file.
+The RC/DC Watcher monitors the Desired Configuration (DC) file and acts on file changes detected there by making MpiSetDesired calls to the OSConfig Management Platform.
+The RC/DC Watcher also makes periodic MpiGetReported calls to the OSConfig Management Platform, updating the Reported Configuration (RC) file.

 The RC/DC files are written in JSON and follow the [MIM schema](../src/modules/schema/mim.schema.json).

-To protect against unauthorized access, the RC/DC files are restricted to root user read and write access only.
+To protect against unauthorized access, the RC/DC files are restricted to root user for both read and write.

 The RC/DC files by default reside under `/etc/osconfig/` as `/etc/osconfig/osconfig_desired.json` (the DC file) and `/etc/osconfig/osconfig_reported.json` (the RC file).

 ## 3.3.
 GitOps Watcher

-The GitOps Watcher clones a Git repository and branch containing a Desired Configuration (DC) file, monitors the cloned DC file and when it detects changes it makes MpiSetDesired calls to the Management Platform.
+The GitOps Watcher clones a Git repository and branch containing a Desired Configuration (DC) file, monitors the cloned DC file and when it detects changes it makes MpiSetDesired calls to the OSConfig Management Platform.

-The GitOps DC file by default is named `osconfig_desired.json`, is located in the root of the repository and is locally cloned at `/etc/osconfig/gitops/osconfig_desired.json`.
+The GitOps DC file by default is named `osconfig_desired.json`, is located in the root of the Git repository and is locally cloned at `/etc/osconfig/gitops/osconfig_desired.json`.

 The GitOps DC file is written in JSON and follows the [MIM schema](../src/modules/schema/mim.schema.json).

 The Git clone is automatically deleted when the GitOps Watcher terminates.
-While active, the cloned DC file is protected for root user access only.
+While active, the cloned DC file has restricted access for root user only.

 ## 3.4.
 AIS Client

-The Agent uses HTTP helper APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to make GET and POST requests to the [Azure Identity Services (AIS)](https://azure.github.io/iot-identity-service/) (identity, key, certificates) to build the device/module identity to connect to the IoT Hub with.
+For connecting to IoT Hub, the OSConfig Agent uses HTTP helper APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to make GET and POST requests to the [Azure Identity Services (AIS)](https://azure.github.io/iot-identity-service/) (identity, key, certificates) to build the device/module identity necessary for IoT Hub connection.

 ## 3.5.
 IoT Hub Client